How to Complete NASHP’s Hospital Cost Tool

-- The only exception to the above is MCR Worksheet E-2, where Column 1 is used for Part A Inpatient and Column 2 is used for Part B Outpatient.
-However, the same rule applies for Data Entry, in summing both columns for the specified line number.
+- There is one exception to summing the columns – MCR Worksheet E-2.
+Column 1 is used for Part A Inpatient and Column 2 is used for Part B Outpatient.
+The worksheet requires entry under separate sections for Inpatient and Outpatient.

 - Medicare sequestration is a penalty created during The Budget Control Act of 2011, reducing reimbursements by 2 percent.
 HCT worksheets identify Medicare revenue streams, with reductions for sequestration.

 Tab 4 Medicaid and Other Program Data Entry: MCR Worksheet S-10 includes all data points to complete Tab 4.
 The hospital is required to complete this worksheet, including CMS supplemental payments, donations for charity care, accurate calculation of uncompensated care at cost (not charges), and reporting for Medicare bad debts.